jup-ag/space-station/docs/4-dca/2-dca-sdk.md

 @jup-ag/dca-sdk@2.3.5
 ```

-To ease integration, you may use [DCA SDK](https://www.npmjs.com/package/@jup-ag/dca-sdk/v/2.3.5)
+To ease integration, you may want to use Jupiter's [DCA SDK](https://www.npmjs.com/package/@jup-ag/dca-sdk/v/2.3.5)

-The following example is for a NodeJS environment but you can also adapt it to work in a frontend browser application.
+The following example is for a NodeJS environment.
+This example can be adapted to work in a frontend browser application.
 The only difference is in how you sign and send a transaction.

 Code example and description as comments in-line: